bdougie/serverless-hustl/README.md

 serverless db and functions for my basesball app

 ## Notifications
-Emails are sent everymorning using a separate [lambda](https://github.com/bdougie/scheduled-hustlin-notifications)
+Emails are sent every morning using a separate [lambda](https://github.com/bdougie/scheduled-hustlin-notifications)